KateR20/Git-Practice/README.md

 Kate Redman (GitHub: KateR20)
 ## Pull Request Practice

-This section was added from a feature branch to practice pull requests.
+This section demonstrates the pull request workflow using a feature branch before merging into the main branch.